raspberrypilearning/octapi-brute-force-enigma/en/step_3.md

 ### Rotors and reflector

 Inside the machine, a number of rotors with 26 contacts (one for each letter from A to Z) are stacked together to create the current path through the heart of the machine.
-Each rotor wheel has electrical contacts on both sides and a jumble of wiring between them, so that the letters are transposed from one side to the other.
+Each rotor wheel has 26 electrical contacts on both outer sides and a jumble of wiring inside, so that the letters are transposed from one side to the other.
+In practice this means that a specific rotor transposes A into E, B into K, C into M, and so on.

 ![Close-up view of rotor from a WWII captured Enigma machine](images/7X5A0921-closeup.png)